Common Trauma Responses in Narcissistic Abuse

 Intense and often unpredictable emotional responses, including difficulty managing anger, grief, depression, or anxiety.

-Example: A person may struggle to manage their emotional responses, often experiencing sadness, anxiety, or more to situations that remind them of the abuse.
+Example: A person may struggle to manage their emotional responses, often experiencing sadness, anxiety, or more in situations that remind them of the abuse.

 Irritability and Anger